open-policy-agent/opa-idea-plugin/README.md

 | Other features         | + | + |

-Plugin has been tested against OPA `0.28.0`, but should work with more recent versions.
+Plugin has been tested against OPA `1.6.0`, but should work with more recent versions.

 # Installation
 OPA binary must be in the path.
 Installation instructions for OPA can be found [here](https://www.openpolicyagent.org/docs/latest/#running-opa).

-## from Jetbrains repository
+For enhanced IDE features (diagnostics, code completions, etc.), Regal must also be installed.
+Regal releases are available [here](https://github.com/StyraInc/regal/releases).

+## From JetBrains Repository
 Go to `Settings / Preferences / Plugins` menu.
 Then, search `opa` in the `Marketplace` tab and install the plugin.

 ![Step 3](docs/user/img/3_install_opa_plugin.png)
-## from source
+## From Source
 You can build the project from source and then install it.
 Build instructions are available [here](docs/devel/setup_development_env.md).

 # Documentation